 - Fill in the application form completely, and check off all of the classes that you are applying for.

 - Include a current resume, copies of your applicable SFT course certificates, task books (when applicable) and your experience letter from the Fire Chief qualifying your experience.

 - Submit completed application packet & supporting documents either by mail or in-person.
 If you are submitting in-person, you may drop off your application packet anytime, but if you wish to have your application package expedited, then scheduling an appointment is the safest way to ensure that your packet will not be delayed during a review.
-Call to schedule an appointment.
+Call to schedule an appointment (PDF).

 Instructor Task Books